How Much Is Health Insurance a Month?

 1. This part of the work is dedicated to the analysis of the fact that people often tend to select the cheapest plan without actually considering things that lie under the coverage aspect.

-This is because most people look at the monthly premium and in so doing, concludes that the lowest, is the best.
-However, if the amount of deductible is unreasonable, or if the coverage is poor, the payments for medical expenses will be way higher.
+if the amount of deductible is unreasonable, or if the coverage is poor, the payments for medical expenses will be way higher.

 What to do instead?